 For most high school students, exposure to the military is limited to books and movies.
 Even those from military families may wonder what it would be like to personally have the restrictions and responsibility of military life.
 Service academy summer programs can help answer if attending an academy is the right choice for a student.

 The following programs are one-week orientations for rising seniors, usually held before the incoming freshman class arrives.
 Training is primarily led by current midshipmen and cadets, along with recent graduates.
 The cost includes room and board, but students are responsible for their own travel arrangements.

-Capacity in these summer programs is limited and they are in high demand, with some giving priority to students who live far from the school or in under-represented geographic areas.
-Students should submit a well-prepared application early in the application window, but should not assume a turn-down letter for a summer program implies a lower chance of an appointment to that academy.
+Capacity in these service academy summer programs is limited, so they may prioritize students who live far from the school or in under-represented geographic areas.
+Students should submit a well-prepared application early in the application window.
+Because the programs are small, students should not assume a turn-down letter means a lower chance of an appointment to that academy.